8ooo8/IDE-like-source-code-searcher-on-shell-for-IntelliJ/README.md

     1. A string of regex.
     1. It defines the pattern to search for.
 1. `[-i|--ignore-case]`
-    1. An option to make the search case-insensitive.
+    1. An option to make the `<pattern>` search case-insensitive.
 1. `[-w|--word-regex]`
-    1. An option to request that the <pattern> has to match the full word to produce a match.
+    1. An option to request that the `<pattern>` has to match the full (not partial) word to produce a match.
 1. `[--include=<files>] [--exclude=<files>] [--exclude-dir=<directories>]`
     1. This script makes use of `grep` to do the search.
     1. The above options will be passed to `grep`.